ruggeri/tech-notes/randos/automotive/engines/bore-vs-stroke.md

 ## Review of Torquey/Peaky Torque Curves

+- **TODO**: It sounds like this should really be in the horsepower notes...
 - So it sounds like because of conn rod forces and more/larger ports, oversquare engines (with big bores) will produce more horsepower than equivalent displacement undersquare (long stroke) engines.
 And that is